Freedom of information datasets

 Where there is no copyright on a dataset, the public authority should inform the requester that there are no restrictions on reuse.

 We may charge a fee for communicating the information and a fee for making a copyright dataset available for reuse.
 A fee must not exceed the cost of collection, production, reproduction and dissemination of the relevant copyright work, plus a reasonable return on the investment.
 There is no set fee.
 If we can make a charge for reuse of a copyright dataset under another piece of legislation, it cannot charge under the amended FOIA provisions.

-For more information about the Freedom of Information Act, datasets and charging, see the Information Commissioner's Office or contact:
+Further information about the Freedom of Information Act, datasets and charging, is available from the Information Commissioner's Office.